sandwwraith/KEEP/proposals/extensions/serialization.md

 First, let's narrow the scope for now and say that only class can be serializable, not interface, annotation or object.

-If compiler plugin has complete control over the class, then it can automatically implement `KSerializer<T>` for class `T` if its every primary constructor parameter is `val` or `var` – since it is impossible to save them to restore later.
-In this case we called **internal** serialization, plugin injects special synthetic constructor into the class to be able to correctly initialize its private and/or body properties.
+If compiler plugin has complete control over the class, then it can automatically implement `KSerializer<T>` for class `T` if its every primary constructor parameter is `val` or `var` – since parameters which are not properties are impossible to save for restoring later.
+In this case (we called it **internal** serialization), plugin injects special synthetic constructor into the class to be able to correctly initialize its private and/or body properties.
 Delegated properties are not supported (they can be safely excluded from the process).

 If plugin was asked to generate `KSerializer<T>` without modifying `T` (**external** serialization), then class `T` must have accessible primary constructor.
 Following properties would be impossible to initialize correctly after deserialization and therefore they are skipped: